shekhar-jha/scripts/Docker-Kubernetes.md

 > 1. May need to revisit whether standardization of network adapter name will simplify any kubernetes configuration across all the nodes.
 > 2. Standard naming of adapter name can be security issue?
 > 3. Some guidance include need to add/update `/usr/lib/udev/rules.d/60-net.rules` file.
 But it looks like that is not needed for CentOS 7.
-2. Ensure that docker is installed (See above for steps)
-3. Ensure that mac address and product id are unique across the cluster
+2. Ensure that mac address and product id are unique across the cluster
 ```bash
 ip link
 cat /sys/class/dmi/id/product_uuid
 ```
-4. Ensure that sway is disabled by checking the swap line in `/etc/fstab` file
+3. Ensure that sway is disabled by checking the swap line in `/etc/fstab` file
 ```
 #/dev/mapper/centos_centos7--base-swap swap                    swap    defaults        0 0

 ```
-5. Ensure that machine has atleast 2 cores configured and atleast 2 GB RAM.
+4. Ensure that machine has atleast 2 cores configured and atleast 2 GB RAM.

-### Setup basic kubernetes
+### Common setup

 1. Update the hardware address in scripts to ensure network interface names are updated
 ```bash